 NOTE: this key issue and its potential solution(s) do not aim at deriving any potential requirements for the 3GPP management system.
 Instead, they aim at proposing recommendations to be considered by 3GPP SA5 when developing new, or evolving existing, specifications.

+4.10.2 Conclusion

+There is no potential solution in this version of the document.